Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/essay.md

 This is an interoperability judgment about what the current official encoding can carry in practice, not about the sincerity of past participants.

-The related production-encoding governance question is treated from the Formal SignWriting side in [Encoding Stewardship and Stability](/#series/formal-signwriting/encoding-authority-and-stability/primary).
+The related production-encoding governance question is treated from the Formal SignWriting side in **Encoding Stewardship and Stability**.

 ## Character naming is not enough